DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-16-location-research.md

 ### Maps

 Provider Codes: All preferred provider name than the code in the map.
-Hertfordshire knew what the code meant, but didn’t think it would make sense to candidates and UCL didn’t even know what they were.
+Hertfordshire knew what the code meant, but did not think it would make sense to candidates and UCL did not even know what they were.

 Mini map: Users found there was not a very clear "call to action" to expand the mini map.
-It didn’t indicate that it will show any more information than you already see, which is why many users did not click on these.
+It did not indicate that it will show any more information than you already see, which is why many users did not click on these.

 Large map: There were lots of insights around the map, and how we could represent the data.
 From the SD places (Alex at WLTSA) there was good feedback on the locations, zoom level, transport links, white labels and usability in general.